ChessEvents/documentation/Specification.md

 Chess Events Ltd is a software service which aims to improve the efficiency, accessibility and management of chess events played in the United Kingdom.

 This specification is not, by any means, complete.
 Most of the wording will be revised several times before it is finalised.
 The graphics and layout of the wireframes shown here merely illustrate the underlying functionality.
-The actual look and feel will be developed over time with the input of graphics designers and iterative user feedback.
+The actual look and feel will be developed over time with the input of graphic designers and iterative user feedback.

 This specification does not discuss the algorithms or business logic used within the Chess Events API, Mobile or Web Application, all of these will be discussed elsewhere.
 It simply discusses what the user sees when they interact with the application through chessevents.co.uk